-The fountain of youth is a legendary spring or fountain that brings youth to those who drink its water.
-The myth goes back to at least 5th century B.C.E., when Greek historian Herodotus wrote of such a fountain.
-Since then, the fountain of youth has been the focus of classic and modern literature, as well as modern television and movies, such as The Pirates of the Caribbean: On Stranger Tides.
+Since then, this rumored cure for old age has been the focus of classic and modern literature, as well as television and movies, such as The Pirates of the Caribbean: On Stranger Tides.
 Similar mythical places that render visitors young or prevent aging are also popular themes in literature, such as James Hilton’s Shangri La.

 The Alexander romances say that Alexander the Great sought a river that could reverse aging.
 This appears to be the only record of such an event.
-This is often associated with the fountain of youth, despite that the story says Alexander was searching for a river, not a fountain.
-History shows that Alexander was very intent on the power, wealth and land that he attained during his life.
+This is often associated with the Fountain of Youth, despite the fact that the story says Alexander was searching for a river, not a fountain.
+History shows that Alexander was obsessed with the power, wealth and land that he attained during his life.
 Was this enough to satiate him or did he seek to reverse the aging process so he could enjoy his spoils that much longer?
 This is uncertain.
 Either way, he clearly did not find it.
 He died in his early thirties.

-The most famous seeker of the fountain of youth, and possibly not a seeker at all, is Juan Ponce de Leon.
-Ponce de Leon was an explorer who supposedly looked for the fountain of youth in Florida, USA.
+The most famous purported seeker of the Fountain of Youth, though possibly not a seeker at all, is Juan Ponce de Leon.
+Ponce de Leon was an explorer and the first governor of Puerto Rico.
+In 1513 he supposedly looked for the fountain in Florida, USA.
 Some say he even found it.
-The town of St. Augustine has a tourist trap that is linked to Ponce de Leon and his quest to find the fountain of youth.
+However, other sources indicate that he wasn’t searching for the fountain at all on that voyage.
+The town of St. Augustine has a tourist trap that is linked to Ponce de Leon and his quest to find the fountain.
 However, whatever link it has to the explorer is tenuous, at best.
 He may not have even visited the St. Augustine area.
-Furthermore, all accounts of his supposed search for the fountain of youth come from after his death.
+Furthermore, all accounts of his supposed search for the fountain come after his death.
 There is nothing in his personal papers or contemporary accounts that suggest he was seeking a source of eternal youth.

-All of the information we have about the fountain of youth points to it being legend with little or no basis in fact.
+All of the information we have about the Fountain of Youth points to it being legend with little or no basis in fact.
 Of course, like any legend, there is a possibility that it exists, but, in this case, it is highly unlikely.
 There are no accounts of non-fictional characters actually drinking from the fountain and becoming youthful.
 There are no stories about a precise location.
 We are not even sure that any person has seriously looked for it.
-Unfortunately, it appears that the human race will have to rely on science and cosmetics to bring us an approximation of the fountain of youth.
+Unfortunately, it appears that the human race will have to rely on science and cosmetics to bring us an approximation of the legendary fountain.